datashim-io/datashim/README.md

 datashim/datashim-charts	0.3.2        	0.3.2      	Datashim chart
 ```

+> [!CAUTION]
-__Note:__ Version `0.3.2` still has `com.ie.ibm.hpsys` as the apiGroup name.
+> Version `0.3.2` still has `com.ie.ibm.hpsys` as the apiGroup name.
 So, please proceed with caution.
 It is fine for upgrading from an existing Datashim installation but going forward the apiGroup will be `datashim.io`

 Pass the option to create namespace, if you are installing Datashim for the first time: